eleshkapri/AI-Travel-Planner/README.md

-# 🌍 AI Student Travel Planner
+# 🌍 AI Travel Planner

 A smart, budget-friendly travel itinerary generator built for students.
 This application leverages the power of **Generative AI (Llama 3 via Groq)** to create personalized day-by-day travel plans and visualizes them on an interactive map using **Folium**.